hstriepe/CapturePlay/MANUAL.md

 5. **Check network**: Ensure both devices are on the same Wi-Fi network with Wi-Fi and Bluetooth enabled
 6. **Disable VPNs**: VPNs can interfere with Continuity Camera — disable VPNs on both devices
 7. **Disable AirPlay Receiver**: On Mac: System Settings > General > AirDrop & Handoff > Turn off "AirPlay Receiver"
-8. **Position iPhone correctly**: iPhone should be locked, stable, and positioned with rear cameras facing you in landscape
+8. **Position iPhone correctly**: iPhone should be locked, stable, and positioned with the rear cameras facing you in landscape
 9. **Restart both devices**: Restart both iPhone and Mac if connection issues persist

 ### App Crashes or Freezes